PRODYNA/marcel_knowhow_backend/README.md

 The backend projects relies on a neo4j database to store the questions and answering results.
 All database related files are located in the `./db` folder.

-## Collecting questions
+## Import of Questions
-The collect questions a python script is querying questions from the OpenAI GPT-4 model.
+To collect and import questions to the database the python script at `./db/questions_input/create_questions.py` is doing the job.
+This script is
+- Querying questions from the OpenAI GPT-4 model
+- Writes the question in JSON file
+- Reads the JSON file and creates a cypher import file for neo4j

+The cypher import file will be written to `./db/docker_image/import/questsions_import.cypher`.
 To run the script you have to provide a valid OpenAI API key in a `.env` file in the project's root.

-Example:
+Example for `.env` file:
 ```
 openai.api_key=<YOUR_KEY>
 ```
+The database Dockerfile in `./db/docker_image/Dockerfile` will take the import file to create the containing questions as new nodes in the database when the database container starts up.

 ## Docker Setup
+Always _cd_ into `./db/docker_image`.
 ### Local Docker Environment
-cd into `./db/docker_image`.

 Build a local Docker image with:
 ```bash